benmccormick/benmccormick.github.io/pages/posts/what-are-hocs.md

 - This was intentionally a very high level look at Higher Order Components.
 If you want to go deeper, [this medium article](https://medium.com/@franleplant/react-higher-order-components-in-depth-cf9032ee6c3e#.yhbug3ohe) is a great deep dive into all the use cases they allow.
 - If you're interested in using HoCs in your own code base, [recompose](https://github.com/acdlite/recompose) is a utility library for making the syntax around defining and using them painless

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out the my post from earlier this year on [choosing a React component syntax](http://benmccormick.org/2016/05/02/digging-into-react-choosing-component-styles/).